hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 5. **Debugging:**

-   To debug the plugin, follow the instructions in the [Debugging](#debugging) section below using Visual Studio Code or another debugging tool.
+   To debug the plugin, follow the instructions in the [Debugging](#debugging) section below using Visual Studio Code.

 ## `merge-meta` Command